 When you visit our Sunday service, we encourage you to sign the guest book so we can send you materials by mail or email.
-(We won’t give others your address, ever.
-We will not put you on our own newsletter mailing list unless you request that.)
+(We won’t give others your address, ever.)

-You can attend UUFC services or any other activities as a visitor as long as you want.
+You can attend UUFC services or any other activity as a visitor as long as you want.
 You are always welcome.
-If you decide to join—and there ARE benefits—contact any member of our board or our office administrator.
-They can help you schedule a short meeting with a member of the fellowship for an opportunity to ask questions and learn more about what membership means.
+If you decide to join—and there ARE benefits—contact our office administrator.
+She can help you schedule a short meeting with our president or one of our board members for an opportunity to ask questions and learn more about what membership means.
 This meeting typically can be accomplished in 30 minutes or less.
 It often happens over coffee.
-(Prospective members usually meet with Bill Harlan, president of the fellowship, or with Ed Wilson, our adjunct minister.)
+(Prospective members usually meet with Hal Midgette, president of the fellowship.)

 Then we’ll schedule a Sunday service at which you’ll be formally welcomed.

 Benefits of Membership